 These are the operations and procedures that will govern your non-profit organization, some of which will be stated in your Articles of Incorporation, for example how to handle assets upon dissolution.
 Some of the issues covered should include:

-To get started, check out this savvy Corporate Bylaws Template with an example that you can customize yourself.
+To get started, check out a savvy Corporate Bylaws Template with an example that you can customize yourself.
 Also, the PDF “Non-Profit Management Support Organizations in Florida” as it lists all their contact details and you can reach out for help if needed.

 Once you and your team are ready, have your incorporators execute the non-profit Articles of Incorporation with the state.
 If you need a little direction, consult section 617.0202 in the state code concerning them and feel free to bookmark the SunBiz page where you can file online (1-3 days to process) if you’d like.
 Otherwise they can be submitted through postal mail (8-10 day wait).